Captain John Smith, a Hungarian nobleman

 „Gentlemen, we will attack from the East at night on Thursday.
 In the havoc, you sally out.”
 And it has happened like this.
 In addition to this, Smith sent several thousands of burning torches to the western side of the castle to confuse the Turks, snaring them out to attack the wrong way.

 After this, Smith stayed in Hungary and began to fight against the Ottomans.
 He gave some good ideas to the siege of Székesfehérvár which were welcome by the leaders who were no lesser men than Prince Mecoeur, Giorgio Basta, and Archduke Ferdinand.
-Allegedly, he invented a new type of hand-grenade.
+Allegedly, he invented a new type of hand grenade.
 Thus, Székesfehérvár, after 50 years of Turkish occupation has been retaken.

 Then, Smith joined Count Meldri and went to Transylvania where the situation was very confusing and it was hard to make out who is with who momentarily.
 As Smith had come to like the Hungarians (I wonder if he had learned the language, too?), he always joined the side where the Hungarians were and fought against the Turks in general.
 Yet, there was a period when he fought on the side of Székely Mózes against the Habsburgs and Voivode Mihai Viteazul.

 Anyway, his heroic deeds were made when he fought against the Turks: one of his deeds made him a nobleman of Transylvania.
-Happened, that a Turk envoy challenged the soldiers of the Imperial army for a duel, telling that both armies should appoint a champion to fight until the death.
+Happened, that a Turk envoy challenged the soldiers of the Imperial army for a duel, telling them that both armies should appoint a champion to fight until the death.
 John Smith was the one who won the duel.
-Yet, the Turks have repeated the challenge on the next and on the third day, too.
+Yet, the Turks repeated the challenge on the next and on the third day, too.
 Our hero has killed his opponents as well.
 Smith received his ennoblement officially in 1602 for this deed (see the coat of arms below).
 He was quite proud of his victory and later he named a group of islands in Virginia after this: „Three Turk Heads”.
 We can see this sentence on his tombstone, too.

 Sadly, his success had been cut in half when he was injured and captured by the Turks at Vöröstorony.
 He was sold to slavery but his Turk owner`s wife fell in love with him and sent him to the Kaszpi Sea to her relative.
 Unfortunately, his life just became worse and when they were taking him for the daily whipping, he killed his owner and ran away to the Russian steppes.
-There, a Russian lady hurried to his help…Then, after some detour to Hungary and Prague, he returned to England and joined the Virginia Company in 1607.
+There, a Russian lady hurried to his help…Then, after some detours to Hungary and Prague, he returned to England and joined the Virginia Company in 1607.
 The world knows the second part of his life better.

 As for me, I think he had done good service in helping the Hungarians against the Ottomans and I would remember him as a hero of the Valiant Order of the Borderland.